Stabledog/dev-loop/codegen/README.md

 # Codegen templates

-Each file is potentially the usable in taskrc (with editing).
-Running
+Each module has a script that generates code, potentially dependent on taskrc.

 Example:
 ```bash
 dev-loop codegen python3
 ```
-Invokes the script `dev-loop/codegen/python3.sh`, which should spit out code that can populate run_one(), debug_one(), and supporting elements for generation of a taskrc{.md}
+Invokes the script `dev-loop/codegen/python3.module/init.sh`, which should spit out code that can populate run_one(), debug_one(), and supporting elements for generation of a taskrc{.md}, as well as possibly generating a hello.py with logging enabled, etc.